MirageNet/Mirage/doc/docs/analyzers/MIRAGE1203.md

 ## How to Resolve

 ### Recommended Fix: Pass by value
 Pass parameters by value.
-This is the most direct and performant way to handle data transfer in RPCs.
+This is the standard way to transfer data in RPCs.

 {{{ Path:'Snippets/Analyzers/Mirage1203.cs' Name:'mirage1203-recommended' }}}

 ---

 ### Alternative Solutions
-If you need to communicate updated state back to the caller, you can:
+To return updated state to the caller:
-1. **Use an asynchronous RPC** with a `UniTask<T>` return value.
+- Use an asynchronous RPC with a `UniTask<T>` return value.
-2. **Update a synchronized field** (such as a `[SyncVar]`) as shown in the example above.
+- Update a synchronized field like `[SyncVar]`.

 {{{ Path:'Snippets/Analyzers/Mirage1203.cs' Name:'mirage1203-alternative' }}}